laizezhong/PakePlus/docs/guide/superman.md

 # Advanced Usage

-For developers who need to debug frontend projects or handle large `dist` directories (which may exceed GitHub API size/quantity limits in PakePlus), here's an advanced workflow to sync your `dist` directory to GitHub for compilation:
+For developers who need to debug frontend projects or handle large `dist` directories (which may exceed GitHub API size/quantity limits in PackPlus), here's an advanced workflow to sync your `dist` directory to GitHub for compilation:

-1. **Create a Project in PakePlus**
+1. **Create a Project in PackPlus**
    Example: Name your project `deepseek`.

-2. **Clone Your PakePlus Repository**
+2. **Clone Your PackPlus Repository**
-   After token verification, PakePlus automatically forks these repositories to your GitHub account:
+   After token verification, PackPlus automatically forks these repositories to your GitHub account:
-   - `PakePlus` (desktop)
+   - `PackPlus` (desktop)
-   - `PakePlus-Android` (mobile)
+   - `PackPlus-Android` (mobile)
-   - `PakePlus-iOS` (mobile)
+   - `PackPlus-iOS` (mobile)
    Clone the relevant repository based on your target platform.

 3. **Sync Your `dist` Directory**